 PLOS provides ALMs in the top right-hand corner of every article – a green box displays its usage to give a snapshot of an article’s impact.
 See the screenshot below of the 2016 winner’s ALMs.
 For more insight and detailed data, click the ‘Metrics’ tab at the top of an article.

 Find articles you edited or reviewed

-A huge thank you to everyone who has nominated articles to date.
+A huge thank you to everyone who has nominated articles so far.
 We look forward to more nominations and to recognizing the outstanding research that PLOS Genetics published last year.